BricksandMortar/SendGrid/README.md

 ## Intro
 This is a communication service for [Rock](http://rockrms.com) that sends and tracks emails using [SendGrid](https://sendgrid.com/).

+If you would like update notifications and one click no-compile updates?
+You can [buy this plugin from the Rock Store](http://rock.rocksolidchurchdemo.com/package/18).

+This plugin is made available on Github to help the little guy churches who don't have either a developer or finance to purchase the plugin.
+Your contribution on the Rock Store helps fund the Spark Development Network, my progress through university, and my time on Rock core.
+Purchasing is a win for you, the community, and me.

 The repository includes the C# source for use with the [Rockit SDK](http://www.rockrms.com/Rock/Developer).
 To download the latest release of the plugin, both the source code and plugin package, click [here](https://github.com/BricksandMortar/SendGrid/releases/latest).
 ## Contribute